 If you're going to start somewhere, naturally, it should be with shampoo—and you can't go wrong with Oribe's Signature formula.
-It's fortified with ingredients like softening ginger root extract and, most of all, Oribe's "Signature Complex," aka a mix of watermelon, lychee, and edelweiss flower, the benefits of which include "defending hair from oxidative stress, photoaging, and the deterioration of natural keratin, all while protecting from the drying, damaging, and color-depleting effects of the elements."
+It's fortified with ingredients like ginger root extract and, most of all, Oribe's "Signature Complex," aka a mix of watermelon, lychee, and edelweiss flower, the benefits of which include "defending hair from oxidative stress, photoaging, and the deterioration of natural keratin, all while protecting from the drying, damaging, and color-depleting effects of the elements," according to the brand.

-All that is to say: It's basically like a bodyguard for your hair, starting from the root to the tip.
+All that is to say: It's basically meant to be like a bodyguard for your hair, starting from the root to the tip.
 As a result, my hair was noticeably softer and shinier with less unwanted frizz and flyaways, even after styling it with hot tools.

-Like its accompanying shampoo, Oribe's Signature Conditioner contains the brand's "Signature Complex," aka that protective mix of watermelon, lychee, and edelweiss flower I previously mentioned, as well as hydrolyzed vegetable protein, which "strengthens damaged hair and protects the surface of the hair shaft" to prevent aging, UV damage, and weakening.
-Unlike the shampoo, however, it contains macadamia nut oil (for "smoothing hair and delivering antioxidant protection") and sweet almond protein (which "seals the cuticle to smooth, strengthen, and help restore elasticity").
+Like its accompanying shampoo, Oribe's Signature Conditioner contains the brand's "Signature Complex," aka that protective mix of watermelon, lychee, and edelweiss flower I previously mentioned, as well as hydrolyzed vegetable protein, which the brand claims "strengthens damaged hair and protects the surface of the hair shaft" to prevent aging, UV damage, and weakening.
+Unlike the shampoo, however, it contains macadamia nut oil (for "smoothing hair and delivering antioxidant protection") and sweet almond protein (which "seals the cuticle to smooth, strengthen, and help restore elasticity"), according to the brand.